Danktuary/discord.js-Bot-But-PHP/README.md

 * Your eyes
 * My eyes
 * My sanity
-* The friendships I once had before showing them this
+* The friendships I once had before publishing this